For Arizona colocation companies, staying green can be difficult.

 All servers and other hardware in a row of cabinets face the same direction so that cool air blows from one side while hot air is expelled on the other.

-Cool air is delivered directly where it is needed, reducing power consumption and HVAC costs.
+Cool air is delivered directly where needed, reducing power consumption and HVAC costs.

 Rack Management